SERVIR-Amazonia/suriname-training/change-detection-1/02_Datasets.md

 To run a supervised classification like Random Forest, we must collect reference data to "train" the classifier and validate the classification.
 This involves collecting representative samples of spectral data for each map class of interest.

 Using the true color and false-color Landsat composites in your map, we draw representative polygons for several classes: Forest, Water, Urban, Agriculture, and Bare Soil.  **We draw two separate sets of polygons for each year, using ONLY the Landsat imagery from that specific year.**

+*Tip: If you want to use the exact same polygons that I used, you can import them from my **Assets** here: [Year 1](https://code.earthengine.google.com/?asset=users/ebihari/TrainingPolygonsY1Suriname), [Year 2](https://code.earthengine.google.com/?asset=users/ebihari/TrainingPolygonsY2Suriname)*

 Below is the workflow for creating reference data directly in Earth Engine.
 We will use `Forest_year1` as the example.